Step 1: Using Your Phone As A Camera

 Step 4: Outsourcing

 After you are finished editing, you can send your image(s) off to a professional outsourcing company like us who can really make your image(s) shine.
 Here at Pixelz, we are great at taking your quality images and editing them even further to create truly stunning product photos with pristine backgrounds, beautiful colors, and crisp sharpness.
 With our quick turnaround guarantee, your images will be web-ready in no time.
 We can apply marketplaces image guidelines to your product images in less than 24 hours.
-Below you will find the results of our Editing Team applying eBay and Amazon standards to the image.
+Below you will find the results of our Editing Team applying a clipping path and eBay and Amazon standards to the image.

 There you have it, folks.
 You have now used your smartphone to create high quality product images for your business—and with this technique, everyone wins!
 You win because you didn’t have to scrounge up the budget money to buy or rent a DSLR camera to make great photos.